Can MicroGenDX help if you experience ongoing urinary tract symptoms?

 Resistance genes allow bacteria and fungi to resist specific drugs via particular mechanisms.
 Many of these mechanisms are known, along with which drugs they are relevant to.
 These known resistance genes can be identified by looking at the DNA of the bacteria or fungi.

-If an antibiotic class is listed as ‘Detected,’ as Methicillin is in the example, this means resistance genes were found in the level 1 results.
-In this case, Methicillin antibiotics should not be used.
+If an antibiotic resistance class is detected, as the four shown in the example, this means resistance genes were found in the level 1 results.
+In this case, these antibiotics should be avoided.

-The antibiotic classes listed as ‘Not Detected’ may be more suitable.
+The antibiotic classes that do not have resistance genes may be more suitable.
 Of course, any antibiotic should only be prescribed by a doctor who has been through a thorough assessment of the patient.

 MicroGenDX Results: Complete Antibiotic Analysis